comandeo/blog/_posts/2023-01-01-mutexes-in-finalizers.md

 [reaper_thread, populator_thread].map(&:join)
 ```

 Yes, this code actually reproduces the problem, and the exception is raised!
 So, it looks like finalizers are executed inside a signal trap.
-Therefore, to fix the problem we should just follow the documentation and not use operations that are not allowed inside the traps.
-In our case with the cursor reaper, we got rid of mutexes in finalizers by using a queue data structure.
+Therefore, to fix the problem we should just follow [the documentation](https://github.com/ruby/ruby/blob/master/doc/signals.rdoc) and not use operations that are not allowed inside the traps.
+In our case with the cursor reaper, we got rid of mutexes in finalizers by using a queue data structure, and the bug was fixed.

+## We Need to Go Deeper

-We could actually stop here.
-But I decided to dig a bit deeper and find out why finalizers are executed inside a signal trap.
+Even though the problem was gone, I decided to find out whether finalizers are *really* executed inside a signal trap.
+I though maybe Ruby VM
+uses signals internally to trigger garbage collection.
+I could not find any mentions about such a usage of signals, so I had to read
+Ruby source code.
+It tuned out to be fun, and the outcome was very unexpected!

 I started by finding where the error _“can't be called from trap context”_ is raised.
 I found it in `do_mutex_lock` function inside `thread_sync.c` file:

 ```c